Lukeasargen/GarbageML/readme.md

 --lr=4e-3           # float, learning rate
 --momentum=0.9      # float, sgd with momentum
---nesterov          # store_true, sgd with nestrov acceleration --weight_decay=0.0  # float, weight dacy for sgd and adamw --accumulate=1      # int, number of gradient accumulation steps, simulate larger batches when >1 --scheduler=None    # str, use step, plateau, or exp schedulers --lr_gamma=0.2      # float, multiply the learning rate by gamma on the scheduler step
+--nesterov          # store_true, sgd with nestrov acceleration --weight_decay=0.0  # float, weight decay for sgd and adamw --accumulate=1      # int, number of gradient accumulation steps, simulate larger batches when >1 --scheduler=None    # str, use step, plateau, or exp schedulers --lr_gamma=0.2      # float, multiply the learning rate by gamma on the scheduler step